BWB

 First came the destination wedding.
 Then came its more ‘outward bound’ cousin, the adventure wedding.
 Tylee and Jeff’s recent nuptials took it to the next level however, with their completely epic Antarctica wedding day!

 Actually, this was far more than a wedding day.
-It was a full-blown wedding expedition to Antarctica, complete with wildlife (hello penguins!), magnificent scenery absolutely everywhere, and countless ‘pinch yourself’ moments.
+It was a full-blown wedding expedition to Antarctica, complete with wildlife (hello penguins!), magnificent scenery at every turn, and countless ‘pinch yourself’ moments.

 As I first scrolled through these amazing pictures by Your Adventure Wedding, I couldn’t help but wonder …. howwww do you actually make a wedding like this happen??
 How long does it take to plan a wedding in Antarctica?
 Where can you hold the wedding?
 Can you get legally married in Antarctica?
 Can you marry at any time of year?
 And how do you even get to Antarctica in the first place??
 So.
 Many.
 Questions.